dcernst/PinyonsPines/course2025.md

 Below are some important notes, including information concerning resupply options for food and water.
 All mileages are approximate.

 - Please consult the [rules]({{ site.baseurl }}/rules/).
+- Check out the <a href="https://youtu.be/Vq6kgklOpHQ?si=4LqBRBLuzSr7RQnY" target="_blank">Pinyons & Pines 2025 Course Preview with Dana & Dylan</a> on YouTube!
 - The northeastern part of the route crosses a checkerboard of State Trust and private lands of the CO Bar Ranch.
 Access to the ranchlands now requires a [free permit available here](https://www.azgfd.com/wildlife-conservation/on-the-ground-conservation/cooperative-programs/landowner-relations/landowner-compact-overview/co-bar-ranch-access-pass/); also see that page for ranch rules and requests.
 You must also purchase an [Arizona State Land Department Recreation Permit](https://asld.secure.force.com/recreationalpermit/).
 - **Important:** Please consult the map above for additional water sources.
 We are including the ones here that we think are most likely to be utilized.
 Filter and/or treat all natural water sources.
 - **Miles 0-1.6:** Neutral roll out for the first 1.6 miles.
 Folks can start riding at their own pace after the group hits the urban trail that climbs to Buffalo Park.